William Stafford (mining engineer): Personal life

-William Stafford was born in Patna, Ayrshire, Scotland, on November 15, 1842.
+William Stafford was born in Patna, East Ayrshire, Scotland, on November 15, 1842.
 He was the only son of William Stafford, an English mining engineer and geologist, and Margaret Findlay Stafford.
 On December 31, 1863, he married Jane Gibb of Auchinleck, Ayrshire, Scotland, whose brother David Gibb became a prominent contractor in British Columbia.
-While residing in Auchinleck, William and Jane Stafford had three sons (William, Jr., Henry, and John) and a daughter Agnes, who died in infancy.
+While residing in Auchinleck, William and Jane Stafford had three sons (William, Henry, and John) and a daughter Agnes, who died in infancy.
 They then emigrated to Westville, Nova Scotia, in 1871, where they had five additional sons (Richard Hill, Alexander Boswell, George, David Gibb, and James Walter) and two daughters (Agnes and Margaret Jane, who was a twin of David Gibb).
 In 1883, the family moved to the area that later became Lethbridge, Alberta, where they had an additional son (Elliott Torrence) and two additional daughters (Henrietta, who died at a young age, and Annie Laurie).
 The Staffords constructed a large ranch house on the bottomlands of the Belly River which became a major community and social center.